Quantum q-Langlands Correspondence: Vertex functions and qKZ

 where localization is not required in contrast to \eqref{defVertex}.
 Note that \eqref{defGlue} does not depend on $q$ since $\Ct_q$ acts trivially on quasimaps from nonparametrized curves.
 The absence of denominators makes these tensors much simpler objects than the vertex, or than its analog

 Here the quasimaps are from the domain shown in the middle line of Figure \ref{f_pieces}.
 The tensor \eqref{defFusion} is called the \emph{capping} operator in \cite{OK} and denoted by $\mathsf{J}$ there.
-The word \emph{fusion} will remind the reader of the combination of two different flavors of marked points among its ingredients.
+Here we use the same notation.
+It would be nice to have a name for this operator which better reflects the role in plays in the correspondence studied in the the present paper.